 Rule 1 states that “Each player is supposed to get a point each time his counter lights up when he presses the switch”.

 For an electrical circuit to work according to this rule, the counters must be controlled independently, which is an advantage provided by parallel circuits.
 (Recall the properties of the different circuit arrangements covered in the blog post on Arrangement of Bulbs in Circuits.)

 Therefore, a more suitable electric circuit for this game would look like this:

 This marks the end of our series on Electricity!

-These four blog posts have covered the concepts in Electricity that students tend to struggle with.
-I hope that through this series of blog posts, you have gained a better understanding of Electricity, and feel more confident now about tackling questions on Electricity!
+These four articles have covered the concepts in Electricity that students tend to struggle with.
+I hope that through this series of articles, you have gained a better understanding of Electricity, and feel more confident now about tackling questions on Electricity!